Babylonian Map of the World: The map

 Babylonian Map of the World.
 The more vertical lines indicate the banks of Euphrates, where the Anunna worked, Gods of the Atra-Hasis Flood epic.

-The small circles show cities as Uruk and the triangles mountains at the world's edge, including Ararat, on which 'Noah' Atra-Hasis stranded.
-The belt symbolizes the goddess salt sea serpent Tiamat surrounding earth since its creation.
-She, the cosmic Abzu and the Flood are probably sources of Leviathan, a human-consuming cosmic sea monster.
+The small circles show tribes as well as city states like Uruk, and the triangles mountains at the world's edge, including Ararat, on which Atra-Hasis - the "Babylonian Noah" - stranded with his Ark.
+The double ring is a symbol of the salt sea serpent Tiamat, the "bitter river" that flowed around the world as it was known.

 The map is circular with two boundary circles.
 Cuneiform script labels all locations inside the circular map, as well as a few regions outside.
 The two circles represent a body of water labelled ^{id}maratum "bitter river", the salt sea.

 Babylon is marked north of center; parallel lines at the bottom seem to represent the southern marshes, and a curved line coming from the north-northeast appear to represent the Zagros Mountains.

-The Sumerian Abzu describes a cosmic freshwater ocean that surrounds our planet (created in its midst) above and below, so the sketch shows the same as Babylon's map, now in sideview.
-The salt-sea goddess Tiamat, from whose mating with cosmic Abzu the Earth was conceived, is indicated by the green (belt) area.
-Additionally a bubble of breathable air clings to Earth, the mountains of Lebanon and Zagros can be seen, and a tunnel enables the sun god to rush at night dry-footed from west to east.
-There, close to sunrise and Siduri's pub, lies Dilmun, the Babylonian Noah's island (cf. Gilgamesh).
-An important technical detail are the gates built into sky by the gods.
-Through them, they provided their Garden of Eden with rain, but also unleashed the Flood.
+Illustration of Sumerian creation myths.
+They describe the Abzu as cosmic freshwater ocean, whose mating with serpent Tiamat – a symbol of the salty sea – gave rise to Mother Earth Ninhursag.
+The Abzu envelops our planet from above and below, whilst Tiamat, also called the "bitter river", flows around its edges, so the sketch shows the same as Babylon's map, now in sideview.
+A bubble of breathable air clings to earth, with the Abzu's boundary layer as "a roof" like on Athrahasis's lifeboat.
+Further details, such as the "Babylonian's Noah" island (Dilmun) and the tunnel (through which sun god Shamash travels at night), are taken from the text of the Babylonian world map as well as of the Gilgamesh epic.
+An important technical detail are also the sluices built into sky.
+Through them, the gods, well skilled in construction of irrigation systems, supplied their garden land Eden with rain, but also unleashed the Flood.

 There are seven small interior circles within the perimeter of the circle, appearing to represent seven cities.

 Seven or eight triangular sections outside the water circle represent named "regions" (nagu).

 The descriptions for five of them have survived.